spatie/browsershot/README.md

 ### Getting a screenshot as base64

 If you need the base64 version of a screenshot you can use the `base64Screenshot` method.
-This can come in handy when you need don't want to save the screenshot on disk.
+This can come in handy when you don't want to save the screenshot on disk.

 ```php
 $base64Data = Browsershot::url('https://example.com')